 When it comes to digital forms of the driver’s license, there are additional layers of security that enable the system to first make driving license checks, confirm the authenticity of the user through strong identity proofing technologies, before verifying the user and generating a digital identity.

-The security benefits aren’t limited to just driving license checks – updates to the physical license can get cumbersome, particularly with renewal periods that run up to 8 years.
-With a digital identity, however, you have ample room to make updates and implement fixes.
+The security benefits aren’t limited to just driving license checks – updates to the physical license can get cumbersome, particularly with renewal periods that run up to 8 years, when their faces may have changed significantly.
+A digital identity can be more readily updated.

 Once the basic driving license checks are done, digital driver’s licenses can be used to fastrack several other processes – be it inconsistencies across other government-issued identity documents or to use the digital driver’s license for verification ahead of accessing online tools or signing up for car sharing services.

 With a strong driver license checker or a drivers license validation web service, the driver’s app would be able to notify the person or the platform running the driving license checks.
 The device-to-device exchange would enable the user implementing the driving license checks to authorize information exchange and verify that the person is indeed who they claim to be.

 “The really powerful thing is that once we bind you to that credential and verify it, you can use it for hunting and fishing licenses, weapons’ permits, tax returns — all sorts of things,” said Mark Lowe, director of the state Department of Transportation.
 “There’s a ton of convenience and efficiencies.”